-21 Pieces of Gear You Need for the Ultimate Home Studio Setup
+The Ultimate Home Studio Setup: 21 Pieces of Gear You Need

-You love music — so much that you started actually producing music.
-So what goes in to the ultimate home studio setup?
+You love music — so much that you started actually producing music — so what exactly goes in to building the ultimate home studio setup?

-This guide will help breakdown all the equipment you should consider purchasing in your first two years of producing to help you get everything you need in your home studio.
+That said, this guide will help breakdown all the equipment you should consider purchasing in your first two years of producing to help you get everything you need in your home studio setup.

 At the center of any modern studio setup, is the computer.
 Chris Athens, who has most likely mastered many records you love, is quick to admit that his computer is the center of his studio.